monarch-initiative/phenomics/docs/pages/clin-phen.md

 1. **Welcome and logistics** - Nicole Vasilevsky and Valerie Cotton
 2. **GAG4H and Phenopackets** -  Peter Robinson
+3. **Genomics England/UK** - Damian Smedley
-3. **ANVIL and BD catalyst** - Robert Carroll
+4. **ANVIL and BD catalyst** - Robert Carroll
-4. **Harmonization of data elements and impact on clinical utility** - Sam Volchenboum
+5. **Harmonization of data elements and impact on clinical utility** - Sam Volchenboum
-5. **Overview of current DRC clin/phen ingest process & current challenges** - Allison Heath and Deanne Taylor
+6. **Overview of current DRC clin/phen ingest process & current challenges** - Allison Heath and Deanne Taylor
-6. **Breakout 2** (TBD)
+7. **Breakout 2** (TBD)
-7. **Group discussion**:
+8. **Group discussion**:
 - What are the next steps?
 - How to continue to develop these standards?
 - How to communicate the standards with other Kids First researchers?
 - How to empower researchers to leverage existing standards, tools, and other resources to strengthen Kids First data for translational discovery?
-8. **Funding opportunities to support clinical and phenotypic data collection, extraction, and harmonization, as well as “translational discovery”** - Valerie Cotton and James Coulombe
+9. **Funding opportunities to support clinical and phenotypic data collection, extraction, and harmonization, as well as “translational discovery”** - Valerie Cotton and James Coulombe
-9. **Wrap up the workshop** - Melissa Haendel and Adam Resnick
+10. **Wrap up the workshop** - Melissa Haendel and Adam Resnick

 ## Resources